-At the lighting design studio, we believe great restaurant lighting design works best when you don’t notice it.
-It’s challenging times for the restaurant industry and the difference between successful restaurants isn’t just great food and customer service.
+At the lighting design studio we believe great restaurant lighting design works best when you don’t notice it.
 As consumers we’re spoilt for choice, so it’s more important than ever to stand out from the crowd.
 First impressions really do count and restaurant lighting is crucial.

 Some key things to consider when designing lighting in restaurants are:

 Light levels – how much light do you need in a restaurant?

 Colour temperature – what colour temperature to chose for restaurant light sources?